What Are The 7 Pillars Of Mindfulness?

 Examples of Non-striving in Mindfulness

-• When practicing mindfulness meditation, one focused on their breath and observes thoughts without trying to control them or push them away.
+• When practicing mindfulness meditation, you should focus on your breath and observe thoughts without trying to control them or push them away.

-• Walking mindfully, one might notice the environment around without judgment and without the goal of arriving at a specific destination.
+• Walking mindfully, you might notice the environment around you without judgment and without the goal of arriving at a specific destination.

-• During yoga or other movement-based practices, one can focus on the present moment, their breath, and sensations in their body without attempting to perform perfectly or compete with others.
+• During yoga or other movement-based practices, you can focus on the present moment, your breath, and sensations in your body without attempting to perform perfectly or compete with others.

 Benefits of Non-striving in Mindfulness